lklint/azure-workshop/Day 1/02 - App Services/02 - App Services - Steps.md

 ## App Services

-Make sure you have an app service plan and app service in your Azure subscription.
-If not, go back to lesson 3 and create them.
+Start by creating an app service that can host part of the project we are building.

+Open a command prompt.

+### Create a resource group

+`az group create -n ndcLondonRG -l northeurope`

+### Create web app

+`az appservice plan create -g ndcLondonRG -n ndcLondonS1 --sku S1`

+`az webapp create -g ndcLondonRG -p ndcLondonS1 -n <unique name>`

+App service names are unique across all of Azure, as the name is also the URL.

 ## Publish Web Project

-You can publish a web project directly from Visual Studio to an Azure App Service.
-This is not recommended for production scenarios, but can be a very useful tool.
+You can publish a web project directly from Visual Studio to an Azure App Service. **This is not recommended for production scenarios,** but can be a very useful tool.

 Open the workshop project in VS2019 `File -> Open -> Project/Solution`